Social Savvy Webinar Series

 About Ann Marie van den Hurk

 Ann Marie is an award winning PRSA-accredited hybrid public relations counselor bridging the gap between traditional PR and social media.
 She has over a decade of intensive experience assisting businesses and non-profits in taking leadership in sensitive issues, crisis communications and reputation management; in navigating successfully digital media including website, social networking, blogging, and micro-blogging; and development and implementation of strategic communications/public relations plans and programs.
-In spring of 2013, Ann Marie published her first book,
+In spring of 2013, Ann Marie published her first book, Social Media Crisis Communications: Preparing for, Preventing, and Surviving a Public Relations #FAIL through Que.

 Please register for the free webinar replay of your choice in our 2013 Social Savvy Webinar library below: